margolisj/go-supreme/readme.md

 * Fixed bug that only selected medium size - 9/24
 * Fixed code to allow for selecting single size items - 9/24
 * Supreme API HTML source Tests - Look for st and s on product page - 9/24
+* Supreme API HTML source Tests - Look for articles on page - 9/26

 ## Objectives